Ranking Generated Answers: On the Agreement of Retrieval Models with Humans on Consumer Health Questions: Introduction and Related Work

-While benchmarks with single-choice or factual questions allow a comparably easy automatic evaluation of LLMs~\cite{fan:2019,xu:2023:critical}, their quality measures, such as text overlap or text similarity, are not suited for evaluating open-ended questions and their complex, nuanced answers.
-Here, automatic evaluation cannot compete with manual evaluation by humans~\cite{xu:2023:critical}.
-As a remedy to achieve at least semi-automation, crowdworkers are often employed for evaluation, but they require extensive training and knowledge of the domain in question.
-In this context, \citet{krishna:2021:Hurdles} note that the evaluation of answers to open-ended questions is much more challenging than that of answers to single-choice questions due to their length.
+While benchmarks with single-choice or factual questions allow a comparably simple automatic evaluation of LLMs~\cite{fan:2019,xu:2023}, their quality measures, such as text overlap or text similarity, are not suited for evaluating open-ended questions and their complex, nuanced answers.
+Here, automatic evaluation cannot compete with manual evaluation by humans~\cite{xu:2023}.
+As a remedy, crowdworkers are often employed for evaluation, but they require extensive training and knowledge of the domain in question.
+In this context, \citet{krishna:2021} note that the evaluation of answers to open-ended questions is much more challenging than that of answers to single-choice questions due to their length.
 Longer answers increase the time needed to process an example, leading to low annotator agreement when choosing between two answers to the same question.
-Another factor contributing to disagreement among annotators is that the quality of answers often cannot be reduced to a single dimension but depends on several factors~\cite{krishna:2021:Hurdles}, requiring a multifaceted evaluation. \citet{sakai:2023:swan} proposed to evaluate the quality of conversational systems based on criteria such as fluency, soundness, and explainability.
-The proposed criteria, however, currently require a human-in-the-loop evaluation, and automated, scalable solutions remain an open research question. \citet{farzi:2024} proposed to evaluate LLM answers using a grading rubric of questions that answers must address.
-However, the method is focused only on relevance and other criteria are not accounted for.
+Another factor contributing to disagreement among annotators is that the quality of answers often cannot be reduced to a single dimension but depends on several factors~\cite{krishna:2021}, requiring a multifaceted evaluation. \citet{sakai:2023} and \citet{gienapp:2024a} propose to evaluate the quality of conversational systems based on criteria such as fluency, soundness, and explainability.
+These criteria, however, currently require a human-in-the-loop evaluation, while automated, scalable solutions remain an open research question. \citet{farzi:2024} propose to evaluate LLM answers using a grading rubric of questions that answers must address.
+The method, however, is focused only on relevance, while other criteria are not accounted for.